 4. Plan your tripping around.
-Combine errands like shopping and picking up kids or dropping off art etc into one trip rather than several and plan your stops for the most efficient route.
+Combine errands like ping and picking up kids or dropping off art etc into one trip rather than several and plan your stops for the most efficient route.
 You'll save yourself time and money.

 6. Hunt for discounts.
 Check your local newspapers for advertisements of lunch and dinner specials, as well as early-bird specials.
 Look for coupons, too.
 Some fundraisers have things like the Gold card book which is full of discount coupons such as buy one get one free meal and 25% off your entire bill, so well worth the $40 you shell out for the book if you eat out regularly!

 7. Cut back on your caffeine costs.
 Stop buying coffee at cafes.
 Bringing coffee from home in a Thermos or brewing it at work yourself will actually improve the quality of your morning shot of energy, as well as cut its cost dramatically.